elgrons/Portfolio/README.md

 ## Known Bugs

+* _This site isn't very mobile friendly.
+I encoruage users to check it out on device larger than a phone._

-* _No known bugs, but I will continue to add relevant projects and additional learned skills as I generate them!_
+* _I will continue to add relevant projects and additional learned skills as I generate them!_

 * Please reach out with any questions or concerns to [eliot.lauren@gmail.com](eliot.lauren@gmail.com)